 Final Words

-Throughout this short tutorial, we went through the process of adding the GNOME desktop environment to your CentOS 7 server.
-We covered the installation process and then went through some basic configurations so that the desktop environment will be booted up during startup.
+Throughout this short tutorial, we went through the process of adding the GNOME desktop environment to your CentOS server.
+We covered the installation process and then went through some basic configurations so that the desktop environment would be booted up during startup.

-We also accepted the license agreement so that there won’t be any pop-ups afterwards.
-We hope that this tutorial helped you and if so, we’re waiting for your feedback in the dedicated comment section below.
+We also accepted the license agreement, so there won’t be any pop-ups afterwards.
+We hope this tutorial helped you, and if so, we’re waiting for your feedback in the dedicated comment section below.